Families Can Be Tough to Navigate

 But here’s the reality: you were born into a system, not a contract.
 You may not share the same values, ethics, or worldview as the people you were raised by—and that’s okay.
 It’s perfectly valid to think, feel, and behave differently from what was expected of you.

 In either case, our conditioning can leave scars.
 As we grow older and begin to reflect, we may come to see that some of the traits or beliefs we absorbed are not serving us—they’re destructive, not constructive.
-And when we begin to change and choose a different path, it can trigger a rupture with those who raised us.
+When we begin to change and choose a different path, it can trigger a rupture with those who raised us.
 We might hear things like: "This is just how we are.
 It's always been this way."

 As a coach who works with people on both sides of the family estrangement coin—parents and adult children—my role is to help make sense of that rupture.
 We start by understanding what caused the breakdown, clarifying what the client truly wants, and then creating a strategy for how best to move forward.